johnwhitington/cpdf-source/cpdf.1.md

 ## Portfolios

-A PDF portfolio is a special kind of PDF with contains other documents (PDF and otherwise) within it.
+A PDF portfolio is a special kind of PDF which contains other documents (PDF and otherwise) within it.
 Support is mostly limited to Adobe products at time of writing.